Compact Speech Translation Models via Discrete Speech Units Pretraining: Results and Analysis

-\paragraph{DSU-Adapter is more tokenization robust} When BPE is applied on the DSU, DSU-Adapter has a higher BLEU of $8.86$ $\pm$ $0.19$, in contrast to $8.17$ $\pm$ $0.32$.
-This behaviour is opposed to the DSU-to-Trl model that has a lower BLEU of $5.54$ $\pm$ $1.07$ (with also larger variance), in contrast to $6.48$ $\pm$ $0.26$ when BPE is not used.
-The better scores with smaller variance show that DSU-Adapter is more tokenization robust.
-We see this as a benefit of introducing the DSU (SSL knowledge) via PT rather than as model inputs.
-Besides, using separate vocabularies in PT is preferred since it performs slightly better, and the DSU, which are not needed in the ST output, would not occupy the target vocabulary.
+Unlike DSU-to-Trl method, DSU-Adapter benefits more when BPE is applied to the DSU.
+Our proposed method has $8.86$ $\pm$ $0.19$ BLEU (over the 6 corresponding configurations), as opposed to $8.17$ $\pm$ $0.32$ BLEU when BPE is not applied.
+This observation is opposed to the DSU-to-Trl method which only scores $5.54$ $\pm$ $1.07$ BLEU (with also larger variance) when BPE is applied on the DSU but $6.48$ $\pm$ $0.26$ when BPE is not used.
+The improved mean score and its smaller variance suggests that the DSU-Adapter method is more (DSU) tokenization robust.
+We see this as a benefit of introducing the DSU, i.e., the SSS model knowledge, via PT rather than as model inputs.

+On top of applying BPE on the DSU, using separate vocabularies in PT is preferred (the two yellow cells on Table \ref{tab:tokenization}) since it performs slightly better, and the DSU, which are not needed in the ST output, would not occupy the target vocabulary.